daniel-infosec/bluehound/README.md

 * On first run, store all attack paths to DA and then generate alerts for new attack paths added
 * Add more nifty jupyter notebooks for analysis
 * Provide support for deploying this app in Azure
+* Make the output from the containers more user friendly
 * Provide support for running this project with vagrant instead of docker-compose